 The UBC M&P Health Spending Account (HSA) is a benefit for staff in the UBC Management & Professional employee group that enhances extended health and dental care coverage presently offered through the UBC Benefits plan.
 Those who are currently enrolled in the M&P extended health plan will be eligible for the HSA benefit.

-The HSA will be available for three years, beginning Jan.
+The HSA will be available for four years, beginning Jan.
 1, 2011, and ending Dec.
-31, 2013.
+31, 2014.
 Claims incurred before January 1, 2011 are not eligible for reimbursement under the HSA.

 The HSA is like a special benefits account: it provides an annual $125 credit that can be used to pay for a variety of expenses.
 You may also use your $125 credit to pay for expenses for your dependents who are currently covered by the UBC Extended Health plan or UBC Dental plan, as well as other dependents who are not eligible dependents under UBC Extended Health or Dental but meet the definition of dependent under Canada’s Income Tax Act.
 Under Canada’s Income Tax Act, these other dependents include children over age 25, grandchildren, parents, grandparents, siblings, aunts, uncles, nieces and nephews and must be financially dependent on you.
 As long as your expense qualifies as a medical expense and your dependents qualify as dependents under Canada’s Income Tax Act, you can submit a claim against your HSA account.